-We cover a lot of topics on CFA exams and results here at 300 Hours (see our Articles section for more details!).
+We cover a lot of topics on CFA exams and results here at 300 Hours.
 But today, let’s explore one of the main objectives that drive CFA exam candidates to take up the exams in the first place – the promise of a dream job.

 The CFA charter is not a golden ticket to jobs.
 What it is, however, is a good asset to help you land interviews for the right roles.
 And with the right knowledge, most candidates should be able to leverage their CFA Program status to significantly increase their chances at landing their sought-after role.

 Here are some points to bear in mind to help you land and ace interviews.